 Counselling for Alcohol Use

 Counselling for alcohol use is not only about stopping or changing drinking.
-It is about understanding your relationship with alcohol, how it functions in your life, and what role it may be playing emotionally, socially, or historically.
+It is also about understanding how alcohol functions in your life and the role it may be playing emotionally, socially, or historically.

-There is no single way alcohol-related concerns show up.
-For some, it is gradual; for others, it becomes more visible during periods of stress, transition, or loss.
+Alcohol-related concerns can take many forms.
+For some, awareness develops gradually; for others, difficulties become more visible during periods of stress, transition, grief, or loss.

 Patterns of alcohol use over time

-The role alcohol may be playing in coping or stress
+The role alcohol may play in coping, stress, or self-protection

 Readiness for change, whether that means reduction, abstinence, or reflection

-The focus is not judgement or pressure, but clarity and understanding.
+The focus is not judgement or pressure, but greater clarity, understanding, and choice.

 My approach is grounded in psychotherapy and informed by clinical experience in addiction and recovery work.
-Sessions are paced according to your comfort and readiness.
+Sessions are collaborative, trauma-informed, and paced according to your comfort and readiness.

 This is a space where you can speak honestly about alcohol without fear of stigma or assumption.
-Many clients come in unsure of what they want to change, and therapy helps clarify that over time.
+Many clients begin therapy unsure of what they want to change, and the work often helps bring greater understanding over time.

-If you’re considering support for alcohol use, you’re welcome to reach out with questions or book an initial session to see if this feels like a good fit.
+If you are considering support related to alcohol use, you are welcome to reach out with questions or book an initial session to explore whether this feels like a good fit.

 Frequently Asked Questions